-And that sense of who you are is actually made up of past experiences with others.
+That sense of who you are is actually made up of past experiences with others.
 So much of how you come to see yourself was mirrored in the eyes of your parents.
 These early experiences form the strongest sense of you because they happened at a time when your personality was being formed.

-And even though these memories can seem as if they are who you are, they are actually just the reflected perceptions of others.
+Even though these memories can seem as if they are who you are, they are actually just the reflected perceptions of others.